 - 1.1 In December 2006, the City of Edinburgh Council (CEC) approved the Draft Final Business Case (DFBC) for the project to construct the Edinburgh Tram Network (ETN).
 The DFBC presented the strong case in favour of trams.
 It concluded that a) the proposed scheme is economically and financially viable; b) Phase 1a, the primary tram line from Edinburgh Airport to Newhaven, was affordable within current sources of funding; and c) that Phase 1b has significant benefits for the economic development in Edinburgh.
 It also demonstrated the operational sustainability of the future integrated tram and bus network. - 1.2 Since approval of the DFBC, considerable progress has been made on all important aspects of the project.
-This Final Business Case (version 1) (FBCv1) takes full account of the progress made to date and is a key part of the documentation which supports the commitment to the principal contracts for construction of the system and supply of the tram vehicles.
-However, it is not anticipated that there will be any changes to the substance of this document or the recommendations. - 1.3 Two main aspects of the Business Case have progressed to a conclusion since the DFBC was approved: - a.
+This Final Business Case (version 2) (FBCv2) takes full account of the progress made to date and is a key part of the documentation which supports the commitment to the principal contracts for construction of the system and supply of the tram vehicles. - 1.3 Two main aspects of the Business Case have progressed close to a conclusion since the DFBC was approved: - a.
 The procurement of the principal contracts has reached a stage where all material terms are agreed, including the capital, operational and maintenance costs; and - b.
-[The funding available to support the delivery of the ETN has been agreed by CEC and the Scottish Government.] to be finalised
+The principal terms of the funding available to support the delivery of the ETN have been agreed by CEC and the Scottish Government.

-This FBCv1 explains in detail the import ant consequences arising from the finalisation of these two critical areas.
+This FBCv2 explains in detail the important consequences arising from the finalisation of these two critical areas.